Low, High, List Price: How Much Should You Offer on a House?

 So, what are market conditions?

-Real estate market conditions are typically described as being either a seller’s market (like the hot market of 2021, when a lot of buyers competed with each other for limited houses for sale), a buyer’s market, or a more balanced market like we’re seeing in 2023.
+Real estate market conditions are typically described as a seller’s market, a buyer’s market, or a balanced market.

-An experienced agent who is active in the market will know what houses are selling for, what sort of offers people are writing, and they’ll know what it takes to be competitive.
+An experienced agent who is active in the market will know what houses are selling for, what sort of offers people are writing, and what it takes to be competitive.

 • Jason Bragg